Azure/azure-documentdb-datamigrationtool/README.md

 `AccountEndpoint=<CosmosDB Endpoint>;AccountKey=<CosmosDB Key>;Database=<CosmosDB Database>;`

-The Azure Cosmos DB account connection string can be retrieved from the Keys page of the Azure portal, as described in [How to manage an Azure Cosmos DB account](./how-to-manage-database-account.md), however the name of the database needs to be appended to the connection string in the following format:
+The Azure Cosmos DB account connection string can be retrieved from the Keys page of the Azure portal, as described in [How to manage an Azure Cosmos DB account](https://docs.microsoft.com/azure/cosmos-db/how-to-manage-database-account), however the name of the database needs to be appended to the connection string in the following format:

 `Database=<CosmosDB Database>;`

+> [NOTE]
-> [!NOTE]
+>
 > Use the Verify command to ensure that the Azure Cosmos DB instance specified in the connection string field can be accessed.

 To import to a single collection, enter the name of the collection to import data from and click the Add button.
 To import to more than one collection, either enter each collection name individually or use the following syntax to specify more than one collection: *collection_prefix*[start index - end index].
 When specifying more than one collection using the aforementioned syntax, keep the following guidelines in mind: